multihack/multihack-web/README.md

 When your internet connection drops, MultiHack lets you keep working without interruptions.

-## Fetch Code

-Press the refresh icon next to "Project Files" to force a sync and fetch any unwatched code.

 ## Run Your Own Instance

 To run your own instance, see [multihack-server](https://github.com/RationalCoding/multihack-server).